vicchi/wp-biographia/readme.txt

 1. Choose to display the Biography Box at the top or the bottom of content (universally)
 1. Choose to suppress the display of the Biography Box for pages, posts and posts/pages on a per user basis

-The plugin expands and enhances the Contact Info section of your user profile, adding support for Twitter, Facebook, LinkedIn and Google+ profile links as well as Yahoo!
+The plugin expands and enhances the Contact Info section of your user profile, adding support for Twitter, Facebook, LinkedIn, Google+, Delicious, Flickr, Picasa, Vimeo, YouTube and Reddit profile links as well as Yahoo!
 Messenger, AIM, Windows Live Messenger and Jabber/Google Talk instant messaging profiles.

-The plugin also has an added filter and shortcode (`[wp_biographia]`) to add further customization.
+The plugin also has an added filter and two shortcode variants (`[wp_biographia]`) to add further customization.
 For example, if you use page templates to display custom post types on your blog, you can simply use `filter ('wp_biographia_pattern')` to decide how you'd like to customize.
 If you want the Biography Box to appear at the bottom but on archive pages, you want them at the top, then the filter can do that as well, or simply use the shortcode to control where it appears in a post of any post type.

+The `[wp_biographia]` shortcode can work in one of two ways, specified by the `mode` parameter.
+In `raw` mode, which is the default (specified as `[wp_biographia mode="raw"]` or simply as `[wp_biographia]`), the plugin inserts the Biography Box in *you've asked for it, you've got it* mode.
+Or to put it another way, the plugin will honour the settings that you specify under *Dashboard / Settings/ WP Biographia* for *Biography Box Style Settings* and for *Biography Box Content Settings* but will ignore the *Biography Box Display Settings* and *Biography Box Per User Settings*.

+In `configured` mode, specified as `[wp_biographia mode="configured"]`, the plugin inserts the Biography Box and will honour all the settings under *Dashboard / Settings / WP Biographia* with the exception of *Display On Front Page*, *Display On Individual Post*, *Display On Post Archives* and *Display On Individual Pages*, as well as their equivalents for any custom post types you may have created.
+The thinking behind this is that you probably want to honour post or page exclusions and per user exclusions, but by using the shortcode in your theme templates, you want to be in control of how and where the Biography Box is displayed.

 == Installation ==

 1. You can install WP Biographia automatically from the WordPress admin panel.
-From the Dashboard, navigate to the Plugins / Add New page and search for "WP Biographia" and click on the "Install Now" link.
+From the Dashboard, navigate to the *Plugins / Add New* page and search for *"WP Biographia"* and click on the *"Install Now"* link.
 1. Or you can install WP Biographia manually.
 Download the plugin Zip archive and uncompress it.
 Copy or upload the `wp-biographia` folder to the `wp-content/plugins` folder on your web server.
 1. Activate the plugin.
-From the Dashboard, navigate to Plugins and click on the "Activate" link under the entry for WP Biographia.
+From the Dashboard, navigate to Plugins and click on the *"Activate"* link under the entry for WP Biographia.
 1. Enhance your WordPress user profile.
 From the Dashboard, navigate to Users and click on the "Edit" link under your profile.
 1. Edit your WordPress user profile.
-Add your biography to the "Biographical Info" text box.
-WP Biographia also adds to the list of Contact Info you can associate with your profile, adding support for Twitter, Facebook, LinkedIn and Google+.
-Click on the "Update Profile" link to save your changes.
+Add your biography to the *"Biographical Info"* text box.
+WP Biographia also adds to the list of Contact Info you can associate with your profile, adding support for Twitter, Facebook, LinkedIn and Google+ and other contact profiles.
+Click on the *"Update Profile"* link to save your changes.
-1. Customize and configure what information WP Biographia displays; From the Dashboard, navigate to the Settings / WP Biographia page or click on the "Settings" link from the Plugins page on the Dashboard.
+1. Customize and configure what information WP Biographia displays; From the Dashboard, navigate to the *Settings / WP Biographia* page or click on the *"Settings"* link from the Plugins page on the Dashboard.
 1. You can can control display settings, style settings and content settings for the Biography Box.
-1. Click on the "Save Changes" button to preserve your chosen settings and options.
+1. Click on the *"Save Changes"* button to preserve your chosen settings and options.
-1. If you enable the display of the post author's image, make sure avatar support is turned on; from the Dashboard, navigate to Settings / Discussion and ensure that Show Avatars is enabled.
+1. If you enable the display of the post author's image, make sure avatar support is turned on; from the Dashboard, navigate to *Settings / Discussion* and ensure that *Show Avatars* is enabled.
+Don't forget to save your changes.
-1. Users with the `manage_options` capability can edit their profile via Users / Your Profile from the Dashboard to suppress the display of the Biography Box on posts and/or on pages and also the profiles of other users via the Users / All Users / Edit from the Dashboard.
+1. Users with the `manage_options` capability can edit their profile via *Users / Your Profile* from the Dashboard to suppress the display of the Biography Box on posts and/or on pages and also the profiles of other users via the *Users / All Users / Edit* from the Dashboard.
-1. Suppression of the display of the Biography Box on posts and/or on pages can also be configured from the Dashboard; navigate to Settings / WP Biographia / Biography Box Display Settings.
+1. Suppression of the display of the Biography Box on posts and/or on pages can also be configured from the Dashboard; navigate to *Settings / WP Biographia / Biography Box Display Settings*.

 == Frequently Asked Questions ==